-As a registered dietitian and former employee of Diabetes Canada, the treatment, management and prevention of Diabetes will always be a topic near and dear to my heart.
+As a registered dietitian and former employee of Diabetes Canada, the management and prevention of Diabetes will always be a topic near and dear to my heart.

 Soy Intake & Diabetes Prevention

 A 2018 systematic review and meta-analysis out of the Diabetes Research and Clinical Practice journal found that consumption of soy foods across a number of observational studies was associated with a reduced risk of type 2 diabetes.

 Similar results were found in a US-specific cohort published in the European Journal Of Clinical Nutrition in 2016.